 With coal likely to remain one of the nation's lowest-cost electric power sources for the foreseeable future, the United States has pledged a new commitment to even more advanced clean coal technologies.

 Building on the successes of the original program, the new clean coal initiative encompasses a broad spectrum of research and large-scale projects that target today's most pressing environmental challenges.

 The Clean Coal Power Initiative (CCPI) is providing co-funding for new coal technologies that can help utilities cut sulfur, nitrogen and mercury pollutants from power plants.
 Also, some of the early projects demonstrated ways to reduce greenhouse emissions by boosting the efficiency by which coal plants convert coal to electricity or other energy forms.

 In January of 2003, eight projects were selected under the first round CCPI solicitation, of which two were withdrawn.
 Of the remaining six projects supported by the first round of the CCPI, one was discontinued before award, two were discontinued during project development, and three were successfully completed.

 In October of 2004, four projects were selected from the second round CCPI solicitation.
 Two projects have withdrawn, one project is complete and the remaining project is under construction.
-The ongoing project with Southern Company Services is expected to enter commercial operation by mid-2015.
+The ongoing project with Southern Company Services is expected to enter commercial operation by mid-2016.

 In 2009 and 2010, six projects were selected from third round CCPI solicitations.
 These projects utilize carbon capture and storage technologies and/or beneficial reuse of carbon dioxide.
 Due to an additional $800 million of funding added to the CCPI Program through the American Recovery and Reinvestment Act of 2009 (Recovery Act), Round Three was conducted through two separate solicitations.
-Of the six overall projects selected, three projects from Round Three (HECA, Summit and NRG) are still active.
+Of the six overall projects selected, three projects from Round Three are still active.